canonical/discourse-k8s-operator/docs/how-to-guides/contributing.md

 git clone https://github.com/canonical/discourse-k8s-operator
 ```

-To run tests, simply run `tox` from within the charm code directory.
+To run tests, run `tox` from within the charm code directory.

 To build and deploy a local version of the charm, simply run: